lanl/hippynn/docs/source/examples/hyperopt.rst

 When running `ray.tune`, a set of callback functions can be called during the process.
 Ray has a `documentation`_ on the callback functions.
 You can build your own for your convenience.
-However, here is a callback function to save the json and csv files at the end of each trial and handle failed trials, which should cover the most basic functionalities.
+However, here is a callback function to save the JSON and CSV files at the end of each trial and handle failed trials, which should cover the most basic functionalities.

 .. code-block:: python